-In the government-wide financial statements, long-term liabilities, including debt and capital lease obligations, are reported as liabilities in the statement of net position.
+In the government-wide financial statements, long-term liabilities, including debt obligations, are reported as liabilities in the statement of net position.
 Long-term liabilities are not due and payable in the current period; and therefore, are not reported as liabilities in the fund financial statements.